Keep Your Pension Safe

 Many of the investments that scammers offer are unusual, high-risk investments such as forestry and parking lots which might ring alarm bells, but some could sound more appealing such as renewable energy bonds and overseas property.
 Regardless of the investment, all scams pose a threat.

-Scammers can also be knowledgeable with credible testimonials and professional marketing materials, making it harder to identify as a scam.
+Scammers can also be knowledgeable with credible testimonials and professional marketing materials, making it harder to identify a scam.

 Consequences